 Who are we

-What started in late 2014 as a small group of regular Y swimmers and our then head coach has grown into the largest adult swimming group in the Greater Cincinnati Tri-State area.
-These days, we have over 100 members on our roster, ranging in age from 18 to 80, and covering every experience level—from total beginners to lifelong competitors.
+What began in late 2014 as a small group of regular Y swimmers and our then head coach has grown into something remarkable.
+Today, we’re the largest adult swimming group in the Greater Cincinnati Tri-State area—and one of the largest in the country—with over 100 members ranging in age from 18 to 98 and covering every experience level, from total beginners to lifelong competitors.

 Even though we're a big group, we pride ourselves on being friendly and welcoming.
 Whether you're just dipping your toe into the world of swimming or you’ve been at it for years, there's a place for you here.